 I’ve attended workshops, conferences, conventions and the like.
 Traveling for business is a slightly different beast.
 From what I gained on this trip, here’s my checklist on how to do it right!

-Do pack a compact bag/light bag.
+Do pack a compact/light bag.
 Work travel will find you all over hotels, airports, and large convention centers.
 Coming and going at inopportune times can make it hard to find a place for your bag.
-Try to keep it easy to roll or carry and light.
+Try to keep it easy to roll or carry.

 Ways to achieve this is being strategic with clothing and shoes.
-Mix and match multiple pieces for business meetings and keep the shoes to a minimum.
-All non-clothes and toiletries could be put in an “easy-to-carry” carry-on.
+Mix and match a few pieces for business meetings and keep the shoes to a minimum.
+All other accessories and toiletries can be placed in a carry-on.

-If you’re like me, you get to work in person with co-workers whom you normally don’t at the office.
-I loved having down time to get to know people and chill out.
+If you’re like me, you get to work with people who you normally don’t even see at the office.
+I loved having downtime to get to know people from my own company.
 Take advantage of this time to socialize with people from other departments.
-You may need a favor from them and they’ll be your new “buddy”, ready to lend a hand.
+You may need a favor from them and they’ll be your new buddy, ready to lend a hand.